popsware/arahne_reversing/README.md

 This project is not meant as a way to overcome the software license or so.
 I highly encourage users to buy the license.
 However, i am trying to build a way to automate processes to make this process much faster.

+The Software is configured for 10 types of machines named from nole1,nole2,...nole11. some machines are simillar, while others are totally different.
+But all of them operate using the same main manufacturer "Bonus".

 ### What knowledge i have on reverse engineering ###